 There are many theories as to the meaning of the episode, but I do believe we were given a visual and musical representation of the birth of many of the more esoteric elements of Twin Peaks.
-When compared to other hit shows like Stranger Things, American Gods and even the legendary X Files, that explain their own mythology through dialogue, Lynch and Frost succeeded in once more exploring the limits of the television medium, all the while telling all the children that were birthed from the original run of Twin Peaks to catch up to daddy.
+When compared to other hit shows like Stranger Things, American Gods and even the legendary X Files, that explain their own mythology through dialogue, Lynch and Frost succeeded in once more exploring the limits of the television medium, all the while telling all the television-shows-children that were birthed from the inspiration from the original run of Twin Peaks to catch up to daddy.

 There is still a lot more to go in season three of Twin Peaks.
 One can only hope that the level of quality will be sustained and that there will be reasonable resolutions to main threads while leaving enough dangling questions to keep us guessing for a long while.
 If the show does implode on itself, and all we are left is with is the magnificence of these first eight episodes, it is still enough make every young writer and director who is thinking of working in television to up their game.